Nurse Practitioner (Post-Graduate Certificate)

 To NursingCAS

 1. Official Transcripts representing all college course work.
-Bachelor of Science in Nursing degree must be from a regionally accredited institution and a CCNE-, ACEN-, or NLN-accredited nursing program.
-Recommended undergraduate cumulative grade point average of 3.0 on a 4.0 scale.
-MSN-DNP recommended graduate cumulative grade point average of 3.25 on a 4.0 scale.
+Graduate program degree in nursing must be from a regionally accredited institution and a CCNE-, ACEN-, or NLN-accredited nursing program.
+Recommended graduate cumulative grade point average of 3.0 on a 4.0 scale.

 2. Applicants who have attended a college or university outside of the United States are also required to submit a course-by-course evaluation of their transcripts through World Education Services (WES) or Educational Credential Evaluators (ECE).
 Recommended graduate cumulative grade point average of 3.0 on a 4.0 scale.